 From Snow White to Moana, you’re sure to find a character that suits the quirks and foibles of your beloved pooch!

-- Dodger – The streetwise Jack Russell from the 1988 movie Oliver and Company, which is a modern retelling of Oliver Twist featuring animals as the heroes.
+- Dodger – The streetwise Jack Russell terrier from the 1988 movie Oliver & Company, which is a modern retelling of Oliver Twist featuring animals as the heroes.
 The character is voiced in the film by Billy Joel.

-- Dug – The comedic pooch from the landmark Pixar film Up.
-He is known for expressing his thoughts through a special high-tech translating collar, and easily distracted b- SQUIRREL!
+- Dug (Up): The comedic pooch is known for expressing his thoughts through a special high-tech translating collar, and easily distracted b- SQUIRREL!

 - Francis – A melodramatic bulldog from Oliver and Company.
 He has an affinity for the stage, and loves a good Shakespearean drama.

 - Lucky (101 Dalmatians): Lucky is one of the playful and sweet puppies in 101 Dalmatians.